 Moving off and coming to a stop

 Moving away from the curb and bringing the car to a stop are essential parts of the driving test.
 The examiner will be looking to make sure you complete these moves safely.
 Before you move off, be sure to check all your mirrors for pedestrians and other road users, and check your blind spot as well.
-When coming to a stop, aim to get close to the curb so that your vehicle does not stick out, but do not bring the vehicle so close that you scrape your tires.
+When coming to a stop, aim to get close to the curb so that your vehicle does not stick out, but do not bring the car so close that you scrape your tires.

 At junctions

 You will have been trained to slow down when approaching junctions, and if necessary, to stop to allow oncoming traffic to pass.
-You may feel that you need to show the examiner you have mastered this practice by always slowing to a stop when approaching a junction.
+You may feel that you need to show the examiner you have mastered this practice by constantly slowing to a stop when approaching a junction.
 However, the examiner will not be impressed if you do this when there is no oncoming traffic.
 Show confidence in your ability to judge the situation and act accordingly.

 During maneuvers

 The examiner will ask you to perform at least one maneuver during your test, but as there are several for him or her to choose from, you will need to practice them all.
 Do not rush the maneuver you are asked to perform.
 Instead, take your time, checking all your mirrors throughout and keeping constant control of the vehicle.
-If you begin a maneuver and then realize that you will end up hitting the curb, stop the vehicle safely and ask the examiner if you may start again.
+If you begin a maneuver and then realize that you will end up hitting the curb, stop the car safely and ask the examiner if you may start again.

 Emergency stop